percona/percona-server/doc/source/flexibility/binlogging_replication_improvements.rst

 MIXED binlog format, MySQL was switching to the row-based logging of all statements till the end of the session or until all temporary tables used in this session were dropped.
-It is inconvenient in the case of long lasting connections, including replication-related ones. |Percona Server| fixes the situation by switching between statement-based and row-based logging as necessary.
+It is inconvenient in the case of long lasting connections, including replication-related ones. *Percona Server for MySQL* fixes the situation by switching between statement-based and row-based logging as necessary.

 Version Specific Information
 -----------------------------

-  * :rn:`5.7.10-1`
-    Fix ported from |Percona Server| 5.6
+  * :ref:`5.7.10-1`: Fix ported from *Percona Server for MySQL* 5.6

 Details:
 --------

-The *mixed* binary logging format supported by |Percona Server| means that server runs in statement-based logging by default, but switches to row-based logging when replication would be unpredictable - in the case of a nondeterministic SQL statement that may cause data divergence if reproduced on
+The *mixed* binary logging format supported by *Percona Server for MySQL* means that server runs in statement-based logging by default, but switches to row-based logging when replication would be unpredictable - in the case of a nondeterministic SQL statement that may cause data divergence if reproduced on